Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: The Channel Oracle Module

-The two approximated methods proposed are evaluated in Fig.~\ref{fig:training:codebook:fmax} as a function of the \gls{ue}'s angles, with $\epsilon$ having values $10^{-1}$, $10^{-2}$, and $10^{-3}$, and with a fundamental frequency of $F_0=0.5$ Hz.
-In addition, the approximation obtained via Taylor series in~\eqref{eq:training:codebook:max-freq-1} evaluates as $\tilde{F}_{\max}=M_xF_0=50$ Hz, $\forall k$.
-The figure shows that the maximum frequency is highly dependent on the position of the \glspl{ue}, which is undesired from the standpoint of the \gls{ap} since it is unaware of the \glspl{ue} positions in advance.
-For this reason, we evaluate statistics of $\tilde{F}_{\max,k}$ over $\theta_k$ that are going to be relevant in the sequel.
-The median with respect to $\theta_k$ yields in: $\acute{F}^{10^{-1}}_{\max}=3.0$ Hz, $\acute{F}^{10^{-2}}_{\max}=5.0$ Hz, and $\acute{F}^{10^{-3}}_{\max}=14.5$ Hz.
-On the other hand, the maximum with respect to the angle $\theta_k$ yields in: $\check{F}^{10^{-1}}_{\max}=6.5$ Hz, $\check{F}^{10^{-2}}_{\max}=45.0$ Hz, and $\check{F}^{10^{-3}}_{\max}=186.0$ Hz.
-One can also note that the Taylor-based method in \eqref{eq:training:codebook:max-freq-1} actually yields an approximation of $F_{\max}$ similar to $\check{F}^{10^{-2}}_{\max}$ when $\epsilon=10^{-2}$, showing consistency despite the rough approximation.
-In summary, we conclude that characterizing the maximum spatial frequency $F_{\max}$ of the signal $a(\theta\DL_r)$ highly depends on the UE's position and the amount of signal power that one wants to conserve, which is controlled by the selection of $\epsilon$.
-The smaller the $\epsilon$, the better the characterization of the maximum spatial frequency, and thus the signal will be better discretized according to the Nyquist-Shannon theorem~\cite{Proakis2006}, allowing a better reconstruction of the signal of interest at the \gls{ue}'s side.
+\textbf{Evaluating Approximations.} The two approximation methods proposed are evaluated in Fig.~\ref{fig:training:codebook:fmax} as a function of the \gls{ue}'s angles and a spatial fundamental frequency of $F_0=0.5$.
+For Approximation 1, the approximated maximum (spatial) frequency evaluates as $\tilde{F}_{\max}=M_xF_0=50$, $\forall k$.
+While for Approximation 2, we evaluated different values of $\epsilon$ as $10^{-1}$, $10^{-2}$, and $10^{-3}$.
+The figure shows that the maximum frequency is highly dependent on the position of the \glspl{ue}.
+This is undesired from the standpoint of the \gls{ap} and the codebook design since it is unaware of the \glspl{ue} positions in advance.
+For this reason, we evaluate the following statistics of $\tilde{F}^{\epsilon}_{\max}$ over $\theta_k$ that are going to be relevant in the sequel.
+The medians w.r.t. $\theta_k$ are: $3.0$, $5.0$, and $14.5$ for $\epsilon$ equals to $10^{-1}$, $10^{-2}$, and $10^{-3}$.
+On the other hand, the maximums w.r.t. the angle $\theta_k$ are: $6.5$, $45.0$, and $186.0$.
+In general, we note that Approximation 2 is a more accurate method and that the smaller the $\epsilon$, the better the characterization of the maximum frequency.
+This consequently means that the signal will be better discretized according to the Nyquist-Shannon theorem~\cite{Proakis2006}, allowing a better reconstruction of the signal of interest at the \gls{ue}'s side.